-Analysis | 4 takeaways from the first day of Amy Coney Barrett’s Supreme Court confirmation hearing
+Analysis | 5 takeaways from the first day of Amy Coney Barrett’s Supreme Court confirmation hearing

 It’s a battle line that Democrats don’t want to be drawn across.

-4. Coronavirus looms over this hearing
+5. The coronavirus looms over this hearing

-This is the first major indoor event in Washington since a superspreader event at the White House a few weeks ago for Barrett’s nomination.
-It led to a hospitalized president and Senate Republicans canceling regular business.
+Barrett’s nomination announcement at the White House turned out to be a coronavirus superspreader event.
+It led to the president’s hospitalization and the cancellation of regular business by Senate Republicans.
 But they’re under a tight timetable to get this nomination done before the election, so this hearing is on.
-That’s despite the fact that two Republican senators are recovering from the virus, and two more self-quarantined.
+That’s despite the fact that two Republican senators are recovering from the virus, and two more are self-quarantined.
 One of those who tested positive, Sen Mike Lee (R-Utah), showed up to the hearing without a mask.

-All these GOP senators need to get better by next week to vote in person on Barrett’s nomination, or their carefully timed confirmation process could be in peril.
+All these GOP senators need to get better to vote in person on Barrett’s nomination, or their carefully timed confirmation process could be in peril.
 Meanwhile, Democrats are bashing Republicans every step of the way for even holding it.

-“We should not be holding this hearing when it’s plainly unsafe to do,” Leahy said.
+“We should not be holding this hearing when it’s plainly unsafe to do,” Sen. Patrick J. Leahy (D-Vt.) said.

+Graham talked about the steps taken to ensure safety in the hearing while plowing ahead with the hearings despite coronavirus risks.
+“I made a decision to try to make the room as safe as possible but to come to work.
+Millions of Americans are going to work today," he said.